Undergraduate Summer Research Fellowship

 The Program in Cognitive Science is accepting applications for a competitive summer research fellowship program to support undergraduates who wish to remain on campus the summer before senior year to begin work on their senior theses.
 To be eligible, students must be enrolled in the certificate program, and their thesis work must relate to cognitive science.

 Applicants should prepare a brief description of their projects (approx. 500-700 words), and as well as a proposed budget of up to $4,000.
 Applications must be submitted through SAFE.
-Allowable expenses include on-campus housing and a daily meal allowance for the duration of the on-campus stay, as well as research-related expenses.
+Allowable expenses include on-campus housing and meals for the duration of the on-campus stay, as well as research-related expenses.
 (Funds may not be used for airfare and/or other travel related expenses.)
-Summer accommodations on campus are available between mid-June 2019 through mid-August 2019, and students may apply for funding to remain on campus for any portion of this period.
+Summer accommodations on campus are available between June 4 through August 6, and students may apply for funding to remain on campus for any portion of this period.
 The proposed length of the stay should be explained in the project description, and any research-related expenses should be itemized and justified.
 Supporting workshops for preparing such applications will be posted on the Princeton Undergraduate Research Calendar, PURC.